Trade Forex Trading

 Exit

-Exit signals are generated when the trend line on the Ac Dc is broken.
-A trend line break on the indicator warns of a possible reversal.
+Exit signals are derived & generated when the trend-line on the Ac Dc is broken.
+A trend line break on the trading indicator warns of a potential reversal.

 Entry

-Once the trendline on the AD is broken it warns of a possible reversal in direction of the market.
+Once the trend-line on the AD indicator is broken it signals of a possible reversal in market direction of the price.

-However if we want to take a trade in the opposite direction it is always best to wait for a confirmation signal.
+However if we want to take a trade transaction in the opposite market direction it is always best to wait for a confirmation trading signal.

-A confirmation signal is considered complete once both the indicator and the price breaks both their trendlines.
+A confirmation signal is considered complete once both the indicator & the price breaks both their trendlines.

-Accumulation Distribution Indicator - How to Trade Accumulation/Distribution Indicator on Charts on Platform
+Accumulation Distribution Indicator - How to Trade Accumulation/Distribution on Charts on Platform